oakeslabmtl/DTDF/README.md

 We then generate a reporting page integrating the characteristics table and the conceptual architecture from a CI/CD pipeline.
 You can view it at https://oakeslabmtl.github.io/DTDF/.

+## OML vocabulary and description location

+The DTDF vocabulary can be found under `src/oml/bentleyjoakes.github.io/DTDF`, and the incubator DTDF description under `src/oml/bentleyjoakes.github.io/incubator`

 ## The 21 Reported Characteristics

 - System under study